ibm-cloud-docs/activity-tracker/views.md

 {:external: target="_blank" .external}

-# Creating custom views through the UI
+# Searching events by using queries
 {: #views}

-Through the {{site.data.keyword.at_full_notm}} web UI, you can apply search and filtering criteria to define the events that are displayed through a custom view.
+Through the {{site.data.keyword.at_full_notm}} web UI, you can apply search and filtering criteria to define the set of events that are displayed through a custom view.
 {:shortdesc}